 Everyone has the right to live their own life – whether you share their values or not – and manipulation leads to resistance.
 Let go of the idea that other people need to be just like you.
 The only people you can win on your side are those that aren’t willing to think for themselves.

 So instead, accept nuanced viewpoints, and embrace the fact that people will see the world differently based on their values and experiences.
+If you are okay with other people being different, it will other people are more likely to respect you for who you are.

 For example, rather than bashing against people who are hesitant about vaccines, try to understand their philosophy.
 Do they have a family history with severe side effects against vaccines?
 Or do they prefer to rely on plant-based medicine for healing?